dahlbyk/posh-git/README.md

 The rest of this section covers how to customize posh-git's prompt function using the global variable `$GitPromptSettings`.

+**If you'd like to make any of following changes permanent, i.e. available whenever you start PowerShell, put the corresponding setting(s) in one of your profile scripts after the line that imports posh-git.**

 For instance, you can customize the default prompt prefix to display a colored timestamp with these settings:

 ```text